nwjs/node/doc/api/deprecations.md

     description: Runtime deprecation.
 -->

-Type: Runtime
+Type: End-of-Life

-The `GLOBAL` and `root` aliases for the `global` property are deprecated and should no longer be used.
+The `GLOBAL` and `root` aliases for the `global` property were deprecated in Node.js 6.0.0 and have since been removed.

 <a id="DEP0017"></a>
 ### DEP0017: `Intl.v8BreakIterator`